-Marge’s Barges: Here, you can sign up for parasailing ($79) and fishing charters ($117).
-At nearby Boat Beach, you can rent watercraft (including Aqua Trikes, $15, and sea kayaks, which range from $8 to $10) and hop on banana boat rides; you’ll also find the stingray feeding area.
+Marge’s Barges: Here, you can sign up for parasailing and fishing charters.
+At nearby Boat Beach, you can rent watercraft (including Aqua Trikes and sea kayaks) or take hop-on, hop-off banana boat rides; you’ll also find the stingray feeding area.

-Gils’ Fins and Boats, Flippers n Floats, and Windsock Hut: These three shops all have snorkel ($25) and tube ($6) rentals, as well as free life vests you can borrow.
+Gil's Fins and Boats, Flippers and Floats, and Windsock Hut: These three shops all have snorkel and tube rentals, as well as free life vests you can borrow.